Juvo raises $40 million to bring financial inclusion to emerging markets

 While Juvo’s current addressable market of 500 million subscribers is large, it’s just scratching the surface of the bigger opportunity.
 That’s part of the reason Wing decided to invest heavily in this round, after being an early investor in the company’s seed round.

 The company was founded by Steve Polsky and John Esrey, who have decades of experience working with telcos and building products that leverage user data in interesting ways.
 Polsky, a five-time entrepreneur, was mostly recently a founder, president and COO of Flixster (owner of Rotten Tomatoes).
-Meanwhile Esrey was on the founding team of MetaTV, which provided interactive TV software to companies like Comcast, Cox and Echostar, before founding investment firm Golden Peak Equity.
+Meanwhile, Esrey was on the founding team of MetaTV, which provided interactive TV software to companies like Comcast, Cox and Echostar, before founding investment firm Golden Peak Equity.

 Juvo had previously raised $14 million in funding from investors that include Freestyle Capital, as well as the former CEOs of AT&T Wireless, NYSE, Sprint, Telefonica International and Vodafone Group, all of whom participated in this round.

-While the company has been able to grow a tremendous amount with less than 50 employees to date, the new funding will be used to expand into more markets, strike more partnerships with carriers, and also bring other partners on board to provide financial services that go beyond mobile micro-loans.
+While the company has been able to grow a tremendous amount with less than 50 employees to date, the new funding will be used to expand into more markets, strike more partnerships with carriers and bring other partners on-board to provide financial services that go beyond mobile micro-loans.

 0